Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

 Important things to notice:

 - Notice that we are setting `SaveSigninToken` to `true` on the `TokenValidationParameters`.
-This is essential to get the `Bearer` token from the HTTP header using the identity bootstrap context: `ClaimsPrincipal.Current.Identities.First().BootstrapContext`
+This is essential to get the `Bearer` token from the HTTP header later, using the identity bootstrap context: `ClaimsPrincipal.Current.Identities.First().BootstrapContext`

 #### Call Graph API On Behalf Of User

 The logic to call **Microsoft Graph** on behalf of a user is inside the method `CallGraphAPIOnBehalfOfUser`.
 In this sample, we are getting the user's first name and last name and adding them in the `Todo's` title.

-The one thing that you will notice is that we are using a different type of token cache provider, which cache tokens in a SQL Server database.
-It is incapsulated in the `MSALPerUserSqlTokenCacheProvider` class.
+The one thing that you will notice is that we are using a different type of token cache provider in the Web API, which caches tokens in a SQL Server database.
+The implementation of this caching mechanism is incapsulated in the `MSALPerUserSqlTokenCacheProvider` class.

 ```csharp
 private async Task<UserProfile> CallGraphAPIOnBehalfOfUser()